Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Adds in several custom weathers - Thundersnow!
 Blizzards!
 Dry Lightning!
 Fog!
 Thunder Freeenzy!!!
 - Changes the rain totem to occasionally spawn storms as well.
 - Adds a weather menu option, which will display information about the weather
 - Changes the text for the TV weather channel
+- Adds Variable rain and custom debris sprites

 ## Notices